msancheznet/pyion/docs/index.rst

     export ION_HOME=/......
     python3 setup.py install

-The environment variable ``$ION_HOME`` should ideally be set to the base path where ION is installed, although it this is not mandatory.
-In fact, if not available, pyion will still be installed but all administrative/management functionality will not be available (e.g., ability to query/modify a contact plan directly from Python).
+The environment variable ``$ION_HOME`` must be set to the base path where ION is installed.

 Dependencies
 ------------

 The only dependency ``pyion`` uses is ION itself.
-All tests conducted to date have been performed using ION-3.6.2 over an Ubuntu-based operating system running in either a laptop, a Docker container, or a Raspberry Pi (arm architecture).
-The package might also work in other setups (e.g., ION-3.6.0), but there is no guarantee that this is the case.
+Different ION versions are mapped to pyion as branches in the GitHub repository (e.g., for ION 3.7.0, pull from the branch v3.7.0).
+ION versions for which there is no explicit branch might be work with pyion, but no compatibility guarantees are enforced.
+Also, all tests conducted to date have been performed over an Ubuntu-based operating system running in either a laptop, a Docker container, or a Raspberry Pi (arm architecture).

 ``Pyion`` is internally built as a collection of Python C Extensions wrapped in Python classes or functions.
 These C extensions are compiled during the package's installation process and require access to the ION's public and potentially private interfaces (a collection of ``.h`` and ``.so`` files in an Ubuntu-based host).
 Therefore, the file ``setup.py`` found in the root folder of the makes assumptions on where these are located in the host file system: